al45tair/asyncdns/doc/resolvers.rst

      :param recursive: Whether to perform recursive lookups.
      :param prefer_ipv6: When doing recursive lookup, prefer servers that talk over IPv6.
+     :param force_tcp: Prevents the resolver from using UDP for queries that are short enough to fit.
      :retval: An :py:class:`asyncio.Future` that will complete with a :py:class:`Reply`.